 3. Allow enough space for him to learn and grow

-Micromanagement is notorious for stifling the creativity and desire to live of those being micromanaged, so it’s important that while you’re providing support and guidance per 1 and 2 above, you’re balancing that by giving him enough space to make his own decisions and own his performance and behaviour.
-This balance will be different for each employee; some will need a bit more hand-holding to feel comfortable, while others prefer to charge ahead and learn from the consequences on their own.
+Micromanagement is notorious for stifling the creativity and will to live of those being micromanaged, so it’s important that while you’re providing support and guidance per 1 and 2 above, you’re balancing that by giving him enough space to make his own decisions and own his performance and behaviour.
+This balance will be different for each employee: some will need a bit more hand-holding to feel comfortable, while others prefer to charge ahead and learn from the consequences on their own.

 4. Discuss the pleasures and challenges of the role she’s left

 You might be looking to restaff her old role internally or externally; either way, if you’re not close to the position yourself then her insight and feedback will be valuable to ensuring that you can make changes to the job description if needed, advertise for the right kind of person with the right skills, and talk to potential hires honestly about what they can expect.
 This might take the form of a formal debrief, or a more informal chat when the time comes for you to find someone.